quixio/quix-streams/README.md

 ### How It Works
 There are two primary components:
-- `StreamingDataFrame` - a pre-defined declarative pipeline to process and transform incoming messages.
+- `StreamingDataFrame` - a predefined declarative pipeline to process and transform incoming messages.
 - `Application` - to manage the Kafka-related setup & teardown and message lifecycle (consuming, committing).
 It processes each message with the dataframe you provide it.

 Under the hood, the `Application` will: